-As at 31 December 2022, there were transfers between levels of fair value hierarchy of securities measured at fair value through other comprehensive income from the 1nd to the 3rd level in the amount of UAH 740,953 thousand.
-Transfer between levels of fair value hierarchy is due to the absence of market quotes from the active market as of the end of 2022.
+As at 31 December 2022 there were transfers between levels of fair value hierarchy of securities measured at fair value through other comprehensive income from the 1st to the 3rd level in the amount of UAH 740,953 thousand.
+Transferring between levels of the hierarchy is due to the absence of market quotations from the active market as of the end of 2022.